Niigata (city): Overview

 Niigata was one of the cities incorporated by the legislation effective on April 1, 1889 (Meiji 22).
 With a long history as a port town, Niigata served the function of the network junction between the maritime traffic and those of Shinano and Agano river systems.
-It was designated as one of the five free Treaty ports under Treaty of Amity and Commerce (United States-Japan) signed in 1858, just before the Meiji Restoration, later started operations in 1869.
+It was designated as one of the five free treaty ports under the Treaty of Amity and Commerce between the United States and Japan, signed in 1858, just before the Meiji Restoration, and later started operations in 1869.
 Its importance in land and water transportation is still current.

 Niigata's city government was established in 1889.
 Mergers with nearby municipalities in 2005 allowed the city's population to jump to 810,000.
 The annexation of the surrounding area has also given the city the greatest rice paddy field acreage in Japan.
 On April 1, 2007, it became the first government-designated city on the coast of the Sea of Japan of Honshu.
-There are 8 wards (described later) in the city.
+There are eight wards (described later) in the city.

-Until 1950’s, a system of canals were lined along by the willow trees in the downtown area of Niigata.
-Therefore the city is sometimes called the “City of Water” or “City of Willows” as detailed later.
+Until the 1950s, a system of canals were lined along by the willow trees in the downtown area of Niigata.
+Therefore, the city is sometimes called the "City of Water" or "City of Willows" as detailed later.
 Niigata produced many manga artists (see: Artists and writers).
 It is also known to have an extensive network of bypass roads.
 Bandai bridge, NEXT21, Toki Messe, Denka Big Swan Stadium, Niigata Nippo Media Ship are considered to be the key symbol landmarks in the city (see: Local attractions).

 Toponymy

 The place name "Niigata" was first recorded in 1520 (Eisho 17).
-Its name in kanji can be translated as 新 "new” and 潟 "lagoon".
+Its name in kanji can be translated as 新 "new" and 潟 "lagoon".

 However, as there is no record about the origin of the name, this had led to many theories.